 To support the quantitative results, the qualitative aspect of study abroad research is very important for a variety of reasons.
 Language acquisition is complex and looks differently for every person.
 The self-identity and socialization processes that are formed in a study abroad program are dynamic and warrant a qualitative approach in order to look at every nuance of the data and subjects (Wang, 2010).

 The school hosts eight separate kindergarten tours in the spring semester for families who are interested in applying for the upcoming school year.
-The initial part of the tour is done in Spanish and in English and is led by two 5th grade students.
-These two 5th grade students are chosen by their homeroom teacher based on their Spanish language abilities, confidence with speaking, and grades, as they miss class time to give the tour.
+The initial part of the tour is done in Spanish and in English and is led by two fifth grade students, selected by their fifth grade teachers.
+The selection is based on the students’ Spanish language abilities, confidence with speaking, and grades, as they miss class time to give the tour.
 Of the sixteen students who were chosen to participate, nine studied abroad in Spain, four were host siblings, one studied abroad in Costa Rica, and only two did not participate in the study abroad outside of the classroom.

-Unintentionally, ten of these sixteen students who were chosen by their teachers to represent the 5th grade class and the school in its entirety studied abroad.
+Unintentionally, ten of these sixteen students who were chosen by their teachers to represent the fifth grade class and the school in its entirety studied abroad.
 The students’ abilities and confidence that were developed on their study abroad trips continue to have implications in their academic life more than three months after they returned home.
 Additionally, the four students who were host siblings to incoming exchange students seem to have received benefits over the students who did not host, although there was not a quantitative difference.
 This adds additional information to support the observable side-benefits of increased independence, confidence, and participation.

 Potential Complications

+However, it should be noted that the students who attend the program in Costa Rica potentially have lower Spanish abilities and that is the reason they choose the shorter program.
+They still receive four weeks of immersion with another family and culture, which is an additional benefit of the program.
+There were more male students who participated in the Costa Rica program and more females who participated in the Spain program.
+This could also be due to developmental reasons and the rate of maturity of males and females at this age.
+The selection committee should be extremely objective in their selection of the students so as not to add their own biases in the process.
+Coding the students and not having their names present at any time during the process could improve future selections.

+Teachers and staff of the school agree that a major reason that this exchange is so successful is due to the preparation the students and families receive before the study abroad takes place.
+The culture of the school is also preparing the students for the study abroad in fifth grade.
+Fourth grade teachers see that the students who wish to apply for the program put more effort into their work, are more concerned with improving their Spanish, and are more responsible overall.

+This model could potentially be duplicated at other schools and with other target languages, but the preparation and culture would be imperative for success.
+If the four or eight week model is not an option for another school, there are still social and cultural benefits to the students.
+This would not likely be an educational study abroad due to the time constraint, but would be an important shift in the students’ view of the world and other cultures.

 Chapter VI

-***LOWER SPANISH ABILITIES TO CR?
-NOW THERE’S A BIAS TOWARD SPAIN BECAUSE FAMILIES SEE THE INCREASED LANGUAGE BENEFIT?
-CR STUDENTS TEND TO BE BOYS AND SPAIN TEND TO BE GIRLS, ADDED LAYER OF MATURITY AND BIAS TOWARDS GIRLS AT A YOUNGER AGE

-***Future of exchanges

-***Could more places do this?

-***Two weeks better than nothing?

-***If grades are the same, do the cultural benefits outweigh?

-***Next year’s data

 Conclusion and Future Research